Secessionism in Western Australia: 1974 Westralian Secession Movement

-2000s considerations
+Recent history

 At the start of the 21st century, Australia was in the middle of a "resources boom", which once again meant that Western Australia's economic contribution to the Australian economy was at a high point.
-Perceptions of a disproportionately low share of federal resources relative to economic contribution fanned a further wave of secessionist-leaning rhetoric.
-For example, at the 22 October 2008 Vista Public Lecture, former Western Australian Premier, Richard Court, said that the case for a secessionist movement is only strengthened while the Commonwealth government continues to exploit the State's resource-rich economy and fails to share the prosperity evenly.
-He argued that, at the time, Western Australia accounted for 35% of the nation's export income yet most of the revenue is used to strengthen the "financial muscle growing in Canberra".
-The state has approximately 9–10% of the nation's population, generates over 10% of the Goods and Services Tax revenue, but received only 6% of what was being distributed.
-Court said that if the then-current Federation path continues, then by the year 2020, Western Australia would be receiving only 5% of what would be distributed by the Commonwealth Grants Commission.
+Perceptions of a disproportionately low share of federal resources sent to the state relative to its economic contribution to the country further fanned a wave of secessionist rhetoric.
+For example, at the 22 October 2008 Vista Public Lecture, former Western Australian Premier, Richard Court, said that the case for secessionism only strengthened while the Commonwealth continued to exploit the State's resource-rich economy.
+He argued that, at the time, Western Australia accounted for 35% of the nation's export income yet most of the revenue was used to strengthen the "financial muscle growing in Canberra".
+The state had approximately 9–10% of the nation's population, generated over 10% of the Goods and Services Tax revenue, but received only 6% of what was being distributed.
+Court said that if the then-current Federation path continued, then by the year 2020, Western Australia would only be receiving 5% of what would be distributed by the Commonwealth Grants Commission.
 The former Premier said he was not advocating secession but stressed that the financial imbalance required addressing and that "the time to do so is now".

-In July 2011, the Western Australian Minister for Mines and Petroleum, Norman Moore, made the controversial statement that WA should secede and rely on China and the United States for military defence to remain an independent nation free from Canberra's influence.
+In July 2011, the Western Australian Minister for Mines and Petroleum, Norman Moore, made the controversial statement that WA should secede and rely primarily on China for military defence to remain an independent nation free from Canberra's influence.
 Members of the Liberal Party responded to his comments negatively, stating that they were his personal view and not the stance of the Liberal Party.

 Western Australia was grouped with Scotland, Wales, the Basque Country, and Catalonia as "places seeking maximum fiscal and policy autonomy from their national capitals" in an October 2013 opinion piece in The New York Times.

-2017 Secessionist Movement and COVID-19 pandemic
+In 2016, the pro-secessionist WAxit Party was formed.
+The party failed to gain a significant number of votes in subsequent elections.

-Discussions in Parliament, and a successful motion at the 2017 Liberal Party State Conference, sparked renewed debate in the media.
-Renewed interest and discussions led to the establishment of a group calling itself the Western Australian Secession Movement.
-The group formally commenced with a social media presence at the start of September 2017.
-According to the group's Facebook page, it was inspired by the disproportionate returns on GST payments, and a perceived lack of representation by the Federal Government.
+Discussions in Parliament, and a successful motion at the 2017 Liberal Party State Conference, sparked renewed debate of secessionism in the media.
 Support for WA secession grew again during the COVID-19 pandemic and WA's hard border closure with the rest of Australia in 2020.
 A poll run in October 2020 found that 28% of Western Australians support Western Australia leaving the Australian federation.
-In the year of 2016, the pro-secessionist WAxit Party was formed.